-The main religious specialists of the Qiang are shaman-like figures known as "shibi".
-They know the history and laws of the community and are believed to have the power to communicate with the spirits.
+Qiang shaman-like figures are called "shibi".
+The main religious specialists among the Qiang, they know the history and laws of the community and are believed to have the power to communicate with the spirits.
 They preside over the cult to the mountains, heal sickness, expel devils and bad spirits, take preventive measures to avoid disasters, call souls of the dead, practice divination, and preside also over the building or repairing of a house, weddings, and choosing name ceremonies for the new born.
 Shibi must preside also funeral ceremonies for the dead and are thought to have the ability to foretell and step in a pot or in the blade of a plough.
 Most shibi are ordinary farmers or have some regular job but enjoy the respect of the rest of the community.
 As the Qiang have no written language they are the keepers of their sacred traditions, transmitted through them, from one generation to the next.
 [Source: Ethnic China *]

 “The primary tools of the shibi are a goat-skin drum, monkey head cap, magic stick and gongs.
 Pedro Ceinos Arcones wrote in Ethnic China: “All these characteristics point to the classical shaman works and tools.
 The drum of goat's skin is very important in their sacred ceremonies; it is possible that, as happens with Siberian shamans, it helps them to reach a shamanic state of conscience.
 They think that the sacred knowledge can be acquired through the drum.
 One of their myths tells that a hungry goat ate the sacred books the gods give them, and the only way of recover the lost knowledge is beating a drum of goat's skin.
 They know an impressive corpus of sacred scriptures that can be divided in three levels.
 The scriptures of the superior temple are these related to the ceremonies of the gods.
 Of the middle temple, are those related with weddings and funerals, the human world; of the inferior temple, are related with the devils' world.
 In Maoxian County and other places the shamans have illustrated books, without words. *\